-Butterflies in my garden love New England Asters.
-In late summer, it is covered with Painted Lady Butterflies (above).
-Monarchs and other butterflies also enjoy this nectar plant.
+New England Asters are a late season favorite in my butterfly garden.
+In late summer and fall, they are covered with Painted Lady Butterflies (above).
+Monarchs and other butterflies also enjoy this butterfly nectar plant.

 Light requirements – Full Sun or Part Shade